FulangChen/Extract-Verbs-in-Mandarin-Passives-and-Causatives/README.md

 # Extract-Verbs-in-Mandarin-Passives-and-Causatives

-* Extracted verbs from two structural representations of Mandarin passive and causative constructions using NLTK and SpaCy.
+* Identified, parsed, and extracted verbs from Mandarin passive and causative constructions using NLTK Context Free Grammar and SpaCy Dependency Parser.

-* Compared to NLTK tree representations, SpaCy's dependency parser makes it easier to extract verbs from Mandarin passives and causatives.
+* Compared to NLTK phrase structure representations, SpaCy's dependency parser makes it easier to identify and extract verbs from Mandarin passives and causatives.